 Area under a curve, calculated using integration

 To appreciate calculus in machine learning, consider the process of training a neural network.
 This involves a technique called backpropagation, a series of steps where derivatives are calculated using the chain rule.
 The chain rule allows us to find the derivative of composite functions, critical when dealing with the complex layers of a neural network.
-Through backpropagation, we iteratively update the network's weights to reduce prediction errors, enhancing the model's ability to learn from data.
+Through backpropagation, we iteratively update the network's weights to reduce prediction errors, improving the model's ability to learn from data.

 Gradient descent optimization, minimizing a loss function

-© 2024 ApX Machine Learning
+© 2025 ApX Machine Learning